Picture: Salzburg with fortress and cathedral

 Today, the castle premises are used by the offices of the mayor and the city administration.
 However, you can still visit the magnificent Marble Hall and the Angels’ Staircase.
 These were created during the renovation in the 1720s and give an idea of how magnificently the castle was once furnished.

 The Marble Hall is now used for weddings in the spirit of its original construction.
 Couples from all over the world come here to celebrate the most beautiful day of their lives.
-However, classical concerts are also regularly held in the Marble Hall.
+However, the Marble Hall also regularly hosts classical concerts take place here.
 A great opportunity to enjoy the ambience of this beautiful hall.

 Anyone entering the palace from the garden side (Pegasus Fountain) should definitely take a look at the floor.
 It has been covered with a modern view of the city of Salzburg and the surrounding area.
 Here you can test how well you can find your way around Salzburg.